RChapman1407/RRC_phd_thesis/Quasipotentials/README.txt

+Files in this folder;
+All files included are for the FAMOUSB2xCO2 calibration

+Parameter file: FAMOUSB2xco2_on.h where the starting point is set to the `on' state OLIM file, adapted from olim4vad.c (Cameron et.al., 2018): AMOC_OLIM4_decades_N_1024_K_22_FAMOUSB2xco2_TOL1e-12.c, changes described below
+Output from c file: Qpot.txt (Quasipotential result file), Instanton.txt  (MAP result), VFx.txt, VFy.txt (Vector fields of x and y respectively), Xaxis.txt, Yaxis.txt (axis ticks for grid)
+MATLAB file to plot results: plotQP_all_figures.m, Includes sections to reproduce the main figures of Chapter 6.

 Here, I will briefly describe the changes which have been made to the code "olim4vad.c" to run for our system, as well as changes which must be made to run different calibrations and mesh refinements.
 Line numbers given correspond to those in "AMOC_OLIM4_decades_N_1024_K_22_FAMOUSB2xCO2_on_TOL1e-12.c"